Jstoqui/MobiliData_DS4A_TEAM80/README.md

 ## Front-end Description

 Mobilidata has an interactive app build with Dash-Plotly and deployed on an Compute Engine instance on Google Cloud Platform (GCP).
-Mobilidata app consists of four main parts, that corresponds to each dataset and another to interact with a Forecasting model based on XGBoost.
+Mobilidata app consists of four main parts, that corresponds to each dataset and another to interact with a Forecasting model based on __XGBoost__.

 ![App](./Mobilidata_Front_End/assets/img/home_app.gif)